-Property, plant and equipment, investment property, assets (or disposal groups) held for sale and financial assets and liabilities are measured using the fair value basis.
+Property, plant and equipment, investment property, financial assets and liabilities are measured using the fair value basis.
 Other financial statements items are prepared in accordance with the historical cost convention except where specified otherwise.

 Judgements, key assumptions and estimations management has made are disclosed in the relevant notes to the financial statements.